 The Arizona trout is found only in Arizona.

-Wyatt Earp was neither the town marshal or the sheriff in Tombstone, Arizona at the time of the shoot-out at the O.K.
+Wyatt Earp was neither the town marshal nor the sheriff in Tombstone, Arizona, at the time of the shoot-out at the O.K.
 Corral.
-His brother Virgil was the town marshal, who had temporarily deputized Wyatt, Morgan and Doc Holliday prior to the gunfight.
+His brother Virgil was the town marshal, who had temporarily deputized Wyatt, Morgan, and Doc Holliday before the gunfight.

 Arizona leads the nation in copper production.

-A class 2 misdemeanor occurs if one places a mark upon a flag which is “likely to provoke physical retaliation”.
+A class 2 misdemeanor occurs if one places a mark upon a flag that is “likely to provoke physical retaliation.”

 The bola tie is the official state neckwear.

 Arizona observes Mountain Standard Time on a year-round basis.
 The one exception is the Navajo Nation, located in the northeast corner of the state, which observes the daylight savings time change.

 It is unlawful to refuse a person a glass of water in Arizona.